 The power good output is an open-drain output and requires a pull-up resistor.
-When the output voltage is 20% above or 10% below its set voltage, PGOOD gets pulled low.
+When the output voltage is 20% above or 10% below its set voltage, PGOOD will be pulled low.
 It is held low until the output voltage returns to within these tolerances once more.
 During soft-start, PGOOD is actively held low and is allowed to transition high only after softstart is over and the output reaches 90% of its set voltage.
-There is a 2.5 $\mu$ s delay built into the PGOOD circuitry to prevent false transitions.
+There is a 2.5μs delay built into the PGOOD circuitry to prevent false transitions.

-Output Over Voltage Protection (OVP)
+Output Over-Voltage Protection (OVP)

-The output voltage is continuously monitored for over voltage protection.
-When the output voltage exceeds 20% of its set voltage threshold, over voltage protection is triggered and the low side MOSFET is latched on.
-This activates the low side MOSFET to discharge the output capacitor.
-The RT8237A/B is latched once OVP is triggered and can only be released by VCC or EN power on reset.
-There is a 5μs delay built into the over voltage protection circuit to prevent false transitions.
+The output voltage is continuously monitored for overvoltage condition.
+When the output voltage exceeds 20% of its set voltage threshold, over-voltage protection will be triggered and the low-side MOSFET is latched on.
+This activates the low-side MOSFET to discharge the output capacitor.
+The RT8237F is latched once OVP is triggered and can only be released by VCC or EN power on reset.
+There is a 5μs delay built into the over-voltage protection circuit to prevent false transitions.

-Output Under Voltage Protection (UVP)
+Output Under-Voltage Protection (UVP)

-The output voltage can be continuously monitored for under voltage protection.
-When the output voltage is less than 70% of its set voltage threshold, under voltage protection is triggered and then both UGATE and LGATE gate drivers are forced low.
-There is a $2.5\mu$ s delay built into the under voltage protection circuit to prevent false transitions.
+The output voltage can be continuously monitored for undervoltage condition.
+When the output voltage is less than 70% of its set voltage threshold, under-voltage protection will be triggered and then both UGATE and LGATE gate drivers are forced low.
+There is a 2.5 μs delay built into the under-voltage protection circuit to prevent false transitions.
 During soft-start, the UVP blanking time is 3ms.